riboviz/riboviz/docs/prep-riboviz-running.md

 dedup_umis: TRUE
 ```

-While `prep_riboviz.py` gives a warning, it will continue execution.
+While `prep_riboviz` gives a warning, it will continue execution.

 Unless you explicitly want this to occur you should: